 The office, email address, and a telephone number to verify the integrity of the email or address or with questions about the contents of the email.

-All messages should be in the plain text format, avoiding graphics and the use of attachments.
+All messages must comply with accessibility standards and university policies.

 CAMPUS EVENTS EMAIL

 A Campus Events email is typically sent to currently enrolled students and students eligible to register for the subsequent term.
 The Campus Events email will be sent to students after request is submitted and approved by the Office of the Registrar.